ellikvt/db-instr/README.md

 The caption `Total qty of sessions registered` added also on the Report Form at the bottom.
 The report exporting PDF forman replaced by RTF to get more Windows portability
 Same is done regarding the ICSS report
-**bug 5:** Error of Report Form positioning on the screen.
+`**bug 5:** fixed` Error of Report Form positioning on the screen.
 After appear its close control might be not visible.
-Access restoring only after client reconnect to the VM
+Access restoring only after client reconnect to the VM  - no more this behaviour detected.
+It's exposed to be related with
+the mistakes of reporting in the app that were fixed with bugs #1,2,3,4 handling
-**bug 6:** TreeCtl Access Error on click 'Добавить пути из дерева' button of the Main View.
+`**bug 6:** fixed` TreeCtl Access Error on click 'Добавить пути из дерева' button of the Main View.
 And this causes the VBA Run-time Error 91 'Object Variable of With Block Variable not set'.
 After that the Application stops proper responding on buttons clicks with the same VBA Run-time Error.
+Bug is related with rsSlave recordset which doesn't exist on the nodes exporting end due to it's not initialized.
+The detail reason is `Do Until rsMaster.EOF Then ..
+Loop` loop which never initializing rsSlave recordset on rsMaster proceeding finish.
+This leads to the error when trying to close non existing rsSlave on the export finish.
+This option is not good to use by app users.
+The option to be switched off because such a DB structure proceed might to be waste of time when
+doing with VBA.
+This is DB Admin main responsibility to make the proper structure operations.
 **bug 7:** If TreeCtl accessed by clicking rigth after the Relocate Form appeared then it causes the VBA Run-Time Error 91.
 As a result the Form is not able to be closed without the code run break
 **bug 8:** ViewСклад Form not capable to refresh automatically on relocation the remaining last selected node item.